-In this article, we’re going to highlight some of the best e-commerce software available right now, before moving on to consider other options you might want to explore in terms of creating your own e-commerce solution.
+In this article, we’re going to highlight some of the best e-commerce platforms available right now, before moving on to consider other options you might want to explore in terms of creating your own e-commerce solution.

-Off-the-shelf e-commerce packages
+The best e-commerce platform packages

 Giant of the e-commerce world

 Shopify is perhaps the most well known e-commerce platform available.
 It was set up in 2006 by founders Tobias Lütke, Daniel Weinand and Scott Lake who, as the story goes, felt that there wasn't a simple-to-use e-commerce platform available and so built their own.
 The company claims that: "You don't need to have any technical or design experience to easily create a beautiful online store."